moore/borromean/spec/ring.md

 will fail before the rest of the device.
 This leads to two main
 conclusions:

- 1. We should alway attempt to free the oldest regions first.
+ 1. We should always attempt to free the oldest regions first.
  2. All data structures should be log structured/append only.

 Freeing the oldest first will have to be preformed on a per collection